 - Planning Committee Meetings: The Town Supervisor appointed a Planning Advisory Committee (PAC) in fall 2018.
 The PAC is comprised of people with diverse interests and backgrounds.
 Drawing on broad perspectives and subject knowledge, they will help guide strategic planning.
 The PAC can advise on and help refine strategy through their understanding about the community’s attributes and the potential relationships between key factors.
 The PAC will aid review of documents and help establish connections with community groups and leaders.
 PAC Meeting summaries will be available on Planning Documents.

 - Town Department Heads, Community Leaders & Stakeholder Meetings: Laberge Group Team has met with several Town department heads to discuss current issues and long-term needs.
-The Team will also meet with local and regional leaders (stakeholders) to gain understanding of the Town’s position in the region, identify and delve into development issues and opportunities, and gather information that can put life to data being compiled and topics and alternative options and approaches being analyzed within the strategic plan as it is developed.
+The Team will also meet with local and regional leaders (stakeholders) to gain understanding of the Town’s position in the region, identify and delve into development issues and opportunities, and gather information that can put life to data being compiled and topics and alternative options and approaches being analyzed within each area-wide development plan as it is developed.

-- Community Profile: Based on review of existing documents, meetings with community leaders and the interested public, and research and data collection, including geographic analysis, Laberge Group Team will produce a profile of existing conditions, using narratives, maps, tables and charts.
-This inventory will identify issues and opportunities for each strategic plan as it is developed.
-The Community Profile will be posted on the Planning Documents.
+- Comprehensive Plan Update of Town-wide Existing Conditions: Based on review of existing documents, meetings with community leaders and the interested public, and research and data collection, including geographic analysis, Laberge Group Team will produce an updated Town-wide Existing Conditions report, using narratives, maps, tables and charts for an amended Comprehensive Plan.
+The Town-Wide Existing Conditions Report will be used as the foundation for each area-wide plan.
+The Existing Conditions Update will be posted on the Planning Documents.